-When you wake up in the Ecolodge you are surrounded by the sounds of nature.
-You have whole day in El Refugio to go hiking.
-There are several paths you can choose from.
-There are hammocks in the lodge, so you can also relax for a while.
-Lunch and dinner are included today.
-Stay overnight in the eco lodge.
+When you wake up, you find yourself surrounded by the sounds of nature.
+You have the whole day at El Refugio to go hiking.
+There are several hiking trails you can choose from.

 Day 4: El Refugio Los Volcanes - Santa Cruz (450 m)

-In the summer months there is also a huge variety of butterflies and insects.
+In the summer months, there is also a huge variety of butterflies and insects to be found.

-After lunch you will be picked up at the exit of El Refugio and you will travel back to Santa Cruz.
+In the afternoon you will be picked up at the exit of El Refugio and travel back to Santa Cruz.

 Day 5: Santa Cruz - Cochabamba (2,550 m)

 After a short flight you arrive in Cochabamba.
-Here you can explore the city centre or go to the statue of Christ from where you will have beautiful views of the city.
+Here you can explore the city centre or go to the statue of Christ from where you will have great views of the city.
 If you like markets, you can indulge yourself in the huge La Cancha market.
 Cochabamba is a student city and has a fascinating nightlife.
-Stay overnight in Cochabamba.